 more informationMore information: Director of DREAM challenges | Lead of Whole cell parameter estimation | Lead of Network topology and parameter estimation | Lead of Promoter prediction | Lead of Olfaction prediction | Lead of Single cell transcriptomics

-Pablo is a Team leader in the Translational Systems Biology and Nanobiotechnology group and Research Staff member in the IBM Computational Biology Center and Adjunct Professor of Genetics and Genomics Sciences at Mount Sinai’s Icahn School of Medicine.
+Pablo is a Team leader in the Translational Systems Biology and Nanobiotechnology group and Research Staff member in the IBM Computational Biology Center.
 He joined IBM research in 2010 and received his Undergraduate degree in Physics from the University of Mexico UNAM (2000) and a Masters degree from the University of Paris VII/XI his Ph.D. in Genetics from the Rockefeller University (2005).
 He was awarded a Helen Hay Whitney fellowship as a posdoctoral fellow in Columbia university.

 I am overall interested in how events at the molecular level and gene circuits determine mesoscopic or higher order phenomena from circadian bevahiors in flies, influences on apoptosis and prediction of olfactory responses from molecular structures (see full text of recent paper in Science).